HBenHamza/React-Calculator/README.md

 3. Calculations - created a separate file just for the "equal" functionality (i.e. getting the result number)

 ![Calculator](https://media.giphy.com/media/1BgJCMUxSTC6sHZBu5/giphy.gif)

-View and play with the calculator here: https://vsan21.github.io/React-Calculator/

 #### If you would like to clone this project and run it on your own local machine, follow the steps:
 1. Copy the repo URL